lipemat/wp-phpcs/README.md

 ## Other Notes

-The sample phpcs.xml has many thing excluded.
+The sample phpcs.xml has many things excluded.
 This is partially because some things don't really fit in with WordPress standards, and partially because I get lazy sometimes with comments.
 You can remove any of <exclude> items to make more strict.
 Remove them all if you really really want to make your code strict.

 There is one in particular worth mentioning.
 This one is an important security item, but it throws a lot of false positives unless you always late escape.
 I recommend removing it unless you really are conscious of escaping.
 Even if you don't remove it, you will get warnings in PHPStorm if you enable CodeSniffer.